Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Experiments and Results

 \subsection{Experimental Results on Registered Image Pairs}

-For fair comparison, we first perform experiments on the general case when LR HSI and HR MSI are well registered.
-Tables~\ref{tab:ergas},~\ref{tab:psnr} and~\ref{tab:sam} show the experimental results of 7 groups of commonly benchmarked images from the CAVE and Harvard datasets \cite{kawakami2011high,akhtar2015bayesian,akhtar2016hierarchical}.
-Note that, in order to show how the method works in different scenario, the data is not normalized.
-Since the intensities of Harvard dataset are small, the ERGAS of the methods are generally smaller than that of the CAVE dataset.
+For a fair comparison, we first perform experiments on the general case when LR HSI and HR MSI are well registered.
+Table~\ref{tab:bench_evaluate} show the experimental results of 7 groups of commonly benchmarked images from the CAVE and Harvard datasets \cite{lanaras2015hyperspectral,akhtar2015bayesian,qu2018unsupervised, dong2016hyperspectral}.
+Table~\ref{tab:rs_evaluate} show the experimental results of the remote sensing images.
+The average results of the datasets are shown in Table~\ref{tab:average}.
+Note that, in order to show how the method works in different scenarios, the data are not normalized for evaluation.
+Since the intensities of the Harvard dataset are quite small, the ERGAS of the reconstructed images is generally smaller than those of the CAVE dataset and remote sensing dataset.

-We observe that traditional methods suffer from spectral distortion, thus could not achieve competitive performance.
-The matrix-based approach, CSU \cite{lanaras2015hyperspectral} works better than CNMF \cite{yokoya2012coupled} on both CAVE and Harvard dataset.
-And both CSU abd CNMF preserve spectral information better than the Bayesian based methods.
-The reason is that they could extract more correlated spatial coefficients from LR HSI and HR MSI with the given predefined down-sampling function.
-But for the applications with unknown down-sampling function, this prior would limit their ability to extract accurate spatial information from data with arbitrary distributions.

-The Bayesian non-parametric based method BSR \cite{akhtar2015bayesian} outperforms HySure \cite{simoes2015convex} by estimating the spectra through non-parametric learning.
-However, although it can achieve results with relatively low reconstruction error, it could not preserve the spectral information well.
-That is because the spectral and spatial information are extracted separately during the optimization of BSR.
-Therefore, the extracted spectral bases from LR HSI may not be the optimized spectral bases for HR MSI.
-Then the representations extracted from two modalities are not correlated.
-Thus the reconstructed HR HSI would have large spectral distortion.